 3. University of Connecticut

 We hope that this article on Connecticut’s best medical schools was helpful.
-If you are interested in studying in the United States, feel free to check out our Study in the USA Page and the Available Programs for International Students in the USA!
+If you are interested in studying in the United States, check out our Study in the USA Page and the Available Programs for International Students in the USA!

 About the Author: Hyun Lee